ThibautHumblet/ThibautHumblet/README.md

 ### Some useful tools

-If you would like to improve your Visual Studio Code-working space, I can recommend you the following extentions;
+If you would like to improve your Visual Studio Code-workspace, I can recommend you the following extentions;
  - [Emmet][emmet]
  - [Live share][live share]
  - [Live server][live server]